CurielGuilherme/CurielGuilherme/README.md

 ## WELCOME! ✌️ [🇺🇸]

-My name is **Guilherme Henrique Curiel Caetano** and I want to share a  bit about myself:
+My name is **Guilherme Curiel** and I want to share a  bit about myself:

 - 📡 I'm an enthusiast of science and technology;